 Financing a drug addiction will inevitably drain a person’s bank account, no matter how rich they are.
-The need for more drugs will exceed the supply of money and may then take more priority than paying bills, buying groceries, supporting families, etc. If you notice a loved one is struggling to pay rent, afford a car payment, gas, insurance, or food despite having a place of employment, it may be something to keep your eyes on.
+The need for more drugs will exceed the supply of money and may then take more priority than paying bills, buying groceries, supporting families, etc. If you notice a loved one is struggling to pay rent or afford a car payment, gas, insurance, or food despite having a place of employment, it may be something to keep your eyes on.

 People struggling with addiction also ask to borrow money, which means your loved one may be asking for your money a little too much.
 Take note of this and whether they ever pay it back.
 Also, keep watch of where they go to obtain their income.
-Some people deep into addiction will resort to gambling, prostitution, or drug dealing themselves to afford their addiction, but they are also liable to get into deeper financial debt, arrested, or in trouble with the wrong people.
+Some people deep into addiction will resort to gambling, prostitution, or drug dealing themselves to afford their addiction, but they are also liable to get into deeper financial debt, be arrested, or be in trouble with the wrong people.

 One of the most apparent signs of heroin use is the appearance of track marks on a person’s arms.
-Track marks can appear like ink pen marks smudged on the skin or like thumbprint-sized bruises, indicating the site of a heroin injection.
+Track marks can appear like ink pen marks smudged on the skin or thumbprint-sized bruises, indicating the site of heroin injection.

 If a heroin user has relapsed, they will have track marks if they are an intravenous user.
 If they are wearing unseasonable clothing that covers their arms and legs, it’s possible that the individual is trying to hide track marks.
 Some people may even attempt to use skin foundation or concealer makeup to cover their track marks.

 4. UNEXPLAINED DROWSINESS AND LETHARGY